FAQs

 What is the Student Senate?

 The University Student Senate (USS) is the official student government of the New School.
 For students by students, we operate independently of the administration and consist of Student Senators elected to represent all five colleges of our community.
+No matter what structural changes may be coming, we are constantly working to ensure that every student is represented on the University Student Senate.

 What is the mission of the USS?